lucienmakutano/tech-blog-challenge/README.md

 We all know that no human is perfect, that why we have worked so hard to enable you to edit your blog for any mistake you have made, or delete a blog if you feel like it.
 🎉🎉🎉🎉

+### new feature day - 27
+you ask for it, we deliver.
+Now you can show some love to the writer of the blog by liking it.
+Happy reading.
+🎉🎉🎉🎉